GridOPTICS/GridPACK/docs/user_manual/sphinx/Section4-FrameworkComponents.rst

 Three kinds of events can be created, based on how a variable changes
 sign:

-``CrossZeroNegative``
-   variable value changes from positive to negative
+``CrossZeroNegative``: variable value changes from positive to negative

-``CrossZeroPositive``
-   variable value changes from negative to positive
+``CrossZeroPositive``: variable value changes from negative to positive

-``CrossZeroEither``
-   variable changes sign in either direction
+``CrossZeroEither``: variable changes sign in either direction

 Events are described using subclasses of ``DAESolver::Event``, which should override